biocore/DEICODE/README.md

 deicode is a tool box for running Robust Aitchison RPCA on sparse omics datasets, linking specific features to beta-diversity ordination.

+Note that deicode is not compatible with python 2, and is compatible with Python 3.4 or later. deicode is currently in alpha.
+We are actively developing it, and backward-incompatible interface changes may arise.

 ## Installation

 To install the most up to date version of deicode, run the following command